 I regularly change my exercise and repetition schedules.
 Thus, I break the barriers to progress.

-Rowing is ideal for creating density through the development of the mid-back, rhomboid muscles and the mid-trapezius.
+Rowing is ideal for creating density by developing the mid-back, rhomboid muscles, and the mid-trapezius.

 Nutrition for a V-shaped back

 I need a lot of protein (hint: you do too) and complex carbohydrates.
 I once tried a high-protein, low-carb diet—useful for many bodybuilders with slow metabolisms—but I lost size and definition.
-My current diet consists of about 2 grams of carbohydrates for every one gram of protein.
+So my current diet consists of about 2 grams of carbohydrates for every one gram of protein.

-I tend to eat the same during my volume period as I do when I define myself for the summer.
+I tend to eat the same during my volume period when I define myself for the summer.
 You should never be overweight.

-I start restricting my diet when I am 10-12 weeks away from summer (or if I am competing for a show), dropping up to 2000 calories a day.
+I start restricting my diet when I am 10-12 weeks away from summer (or competing for a show), dropping up to 2000 calories a day.

 Also, I make four protein and carbohydrate meals and two carbohydrate-only meals.
 In total, that’s 210 grams of protein, 400 grams of carbohydrates, and 15 grams of fat per day.

-Finally, I try to lose everything I have left two weeks before the either the competition or the summer.
+Finally, I lose everything I have left two weeks before either the competition or the summer.